DepriFromEarth/hdd-survival-guide/README.md

 Your Hard Drive Could be DYING.
 Here's How to Check!: https://www.youtube.com/watch?v=OGOHA-t6j6M

-If you remember XP days, their was a tool called BootVis.
-The optimization is similar to this here, but the difference is, that is only starts the integrated MS defragmentation program for a better HDD layout, because XP doesn't have ReadyBoot.

 ## Compare boot times

 To see the improvement in time, run these 2 commands: